liangliangzhuang/multi-rIG/README.md

-# Multivariate inverse Gaussian process with common effects
+# Reliability Analysis and Degradation Modeling Using Multivariate Inverse Gaussian Process with Common Effects

 > This work has been submitted to the Journal of Quality Technology and is currently under minor revision (2nd round).